Students' Research Ethics

 All researchers have an obligation to respect human dignity and to do no harm.
 Researchers shall respect their participants’ integrity, freedom, and right to participate.
 Researchers have a duty to prevent research participants from being subjected to harm or other suffering as a consequence of their participation in research.

 While ethical review is required by Swedish law of all researchers wishing to collect data on human research subjects, the situation of students collecting such data is less regulated.
-To ensure that also students conform to high ethical standards, the Department of Peace and Conflict Research follows a “Policy on Ethical Guidelines for Student Work” approved by the Board in 2017 and revised in 2019.
+To ensure that also students conform to high ethical standards, the Department of Peace and Conflict Research follows a “Policy on Ethical Guidelines for Student Work" (pdf) approved by the Board in 2017 and revised in 2021.

 According to this policy, all students enrolled in programs or courses at the Department of Peace and Conflict Research, who wish to collect data from human research subjects are required to apply for ethical review.
 More information about the ethical review process is found in the Policy document.

-This recent blog post, by Kristine Eck and Dara Cohen, provides a summary of some of the issues related to students’ research ethics.
+This blog post, by Kristine Eck and Dara Cohen, provides a summary of some of the issues related to students’ research ethics.

 Ethics Committee for Student Work